-VAT chains are rarely complete, especially in developing countries where high exemption threshold and profusion of small, informal firms mean that some part of the production process often occurs outside the VAT chain.
+VAT chains are rarely complete, especially in developing countries.
 When a VAT chain breaks, the tax remitted at the pre-break stages cannot be claimed at the post-break stage, becoming a part of the price.
 This creates arbitrage opportunities that are sometimes exploited by firms called invoice mills (Keen & Smith, 2006).
 These firms do not carry out any real business activity and exist solely to trade in VAT invoices.
 Figure A.I shows how this process works.
 In this example, I focus only on the last three production stages of a supply chain.
-The final stage is composed of two firms: the top firm deals exclusively in exports and the bottom in domestic sales.
-The firm in the preceding stage is not registered and supplies its output to the two firms, a fraction $\alpha$ to the exporter and the rest to the retailer.
-Because the firm is not in the VAT chain, the tax remitted at the J-2 and preceding stages, amounting to $\tau.\hat{s}{I,J-2}$ , cannot be claimed at the final production stage.
+The final stage is composed of two firms: the top firm deals only in exports and the bottom only in domestic sales.
+The firm in the preceding stage is not registered and supplies its output to the two firms, a fraction α to the exporter and the rest to the retailer.
+Because the firm is not in the VAT chain, the tax remitted at the J-2 and preceding stages, amounting to $\tau.\hat{s}{I,J-2}$, cannot be claimed at the final production stage.
 Exploiting this gap, the invoice mill places itself in the J-1 stage, transferring the credit of VAT remitted at the preceding stages to the final stage.
-Doing so creates a gross surplus of $\tau.\hat{s}{I,J-2}$ , which can be shared by the colluding firms depending upon their bargaining weights.
+Doing so creates a gross surplus of $\tau.\hat{s}{I,J-2}$, which can be shared by the colluding firms depending upon their bargaining weights.

-Note that the bottom firm in the final stage has a lower incentive to deal with the invoice mill.
+Note that the bottom firm in the final stage has a distinctly lower incentive to deal with the invoice mill.
 All of its sales are to final consumers and hence do not generate any information trails.
 Dealing with the invoice mills brings the transaction on to books, thus creating an information trail and forcing the firm to pay tax to the extent of value-added on it.
 In contrast, the top firm in the final stage has a greater incentive to deal with the invoice mill.
 Given that all of its output is exported, its tax liability is negative and by dealing with the invoice mill it can exaggerate its purchases, increasing the refund it obtains from the government.
-This coincidence of incentives means that the invoice mill would divert a proportion of input tax from domestic consumption toward the export sector ( $\hat{\alpha} > \alpha$ ), helping exporters claim exaggerated refunds.
+This coincidence of incentives means that the invoice mill would divert a proportion of input tax from domestic consumption toward the export sector ($\hat{\alpha} > \alpha$), helping exporters claim exaggerated refunds.
 This phenomenon is knows as the diversion fraud in the literature (Keen & Smith, 2006).
 It results from the interaction of the two design features of the VAT-the last mile problem and the destination-principle.

 It is important to emphasize that the presence of invoice mills does not invalidate formula (3).
-Given that the structure used to derive the formula is extremely general, it already accounts for the diversion fraud.
-Invoice mills are merely a mechanisms through which the total VAT noncompliance identified by the formula takes place.
-One other important point is that the incentive to operate as an invoice mill is strengthened if the government implements a policy commonly observed in developing countries whereby the sales of intermediates to unregistered firms are taxed at a higher rate.
-In our example, the gross surplus generated by the invoice mill would be $(\tau + \tau_a).\hat{s}{I,J-2}$ if the government operates such a policy, where $\tau_a$ denotes the additional rate applied to the sales of intermediates to unregistered firms.
+Given the flexible structure used to derive the formula, it already accounts for the diversion fraud.
+Invoice mills are one of the mechanisms through which the VAT noncompliance identified by the formula takes place.
+Note further that the incentive to operate as an invoice mill is strengthened if the government implements a policy commonly observed in developing countries whereby the sales of intermediates to unregistered firms are taxed at a higher rate.
+In our example, the gross surplus generated by the invoice mill would be $(\tau + \tau_a).\hat{s}{I,J-2}$ if the government operates such a policy, where τ_a denotes the additional rate applied to the sales of intermediates to unregistered firms.